 Sheet pan cooking is all the rage now.
-Every time I spend a few minutes on Pinterest or in my Facebook recipe groups, I see wonderful, colourful photos of food which has been prepared on baking sheets.
-These baking sheet wizards often refer to their dishes as ‘sheet pan’ cooking.
+Every time I spend a few minutes on Pinterest or in my Facebook recipe groups, I see lots of wonderful, colourful photos of food which have been prepared on sheet pans.
+These recipes are often referred to as ‘sheet pan’ cooking.

 I had to get on board!
-I scoured the internet for ideas that were vegetarian friendly, because, let’s face it, a sheet pan dinner is a little too much for one person.
-I knew if I prepared a meat, chicken, or fish dish on a sheet pan, I’d end up eating it all myself.
-Since I needed to prepare something for dinner anyway, I thought vegetarian would be the best option so that John.e and McKenna would have a great dinner too.
+I scoured the internet for ideas that were vegetarian friendly.
+Let’s face it, a sheet pan dinner is a little too much for one person.
+If I prepared a meat recipe, I would have to eat it by myself.
+Since I needed to prepare something for dinner anyway, vegetarian was the best way to go.
+That way, my vegetarians, John.e and McKenna, would have a great dinner too.

 Unlike the previous Eggplant Parmesan recipe, which had me pan frying the breadcrumb-coated eggplant slices in oil, this recipe is much easier and healthier.
-To keep true to form and use only a sheet pan for the entire recipe, this time I baked the eggplant slices instead.
+Using only a sheet pan for the entire recipe, this time I baked the eggplant slices instead.
 The process was much less labourious and also less messy.
 (I hate cleaning up leftover used oil!)

-The next night, I simply added a bit more tomato sauce around the stacks of eggplant parmesan in the dish, tossed on a bit more cheese, and baked it at 350 degrees for 10-12 minutes.
+The next night, I added a bit more tomato sauce around the stacks of eggplant parmesan.
+I tossed on a bit more cheese, and baked it at 350 degrees for 10-12 minutes.
 Two dinners in one!
 And the baked, breaded eggplant retained its shape and texture.
-I’ve yet to try freezing the leftovers, so if you do, come back and let me know how it turns out.
+I have not tried freezing the leftovers.
+If you do, come back and let me know how it turns out.